More play with triangles

 Playing with cube shapes

-A collection of geometric design blocks built with squares, rectangles, and lines looked at combinations that were 2D but could play with the illusion of movement, these repeats look at cubes in growing sizes.
+A collection of geometric design blocks built with squares, rectangles, and lines looked at combinations that were 2D but could play with the illusion of movement.
+These repeats look at cubes in growing sizes.

-The larger repeats have long floats, and are more suitable for DBJ than FI.
+The larger repeats have long floats and are more suitable for DBJ than FI.

-Fore easy manipulation mirror the images horizontally.
+For easy manipulation, mirror the images horizontally.

-To mirror punch cards, flip them over and insert them into card reader.
+To mirror punch cards, flip them over and insert them into the card reader.
 Depending on the complexity of the design, numbering the back of the card can be useful.

 8X14

-Its mirrored version8X22
+Its mirrored version 8X22

 10X20